 FEA and RC-Network based methods for technology choice

-MSC offers two key technologies for thermal analysis, namely, FEA based solution and RC network based solution.
+Hexagon (MSC Software) offers two key technologies for thermal analysis, namely, FEA based solution and RC network based solution.
 While FEA solution is used in most of the industries, RC network technology is also popular especially for aerospace applications.
 This method may also provide resource advantages for very large models.
-By integrating these two different thermal solution technologies in MD Nastran, MSC offers a common solution for all the industries and provides a uniform approach to include thermal effects on a structural run.
+By integrating these two different thermal solution technologies in MD Nastran, Hexagon (MSC Software) offers a common solution for all the industries and provides a uniform approach to include thermal effects on a structural run.

 Aerospace & Defense: Jet engines, Nozzles, Avionics, Satellites/re-entry vehicles